Human feces: Disgust and shame

 In most human cultures, feces elicit varying degrees of disgust.
 Disgust is experienced primarily in relation to the sense of taste (either perceived or imagined) and, secondarily to anything that causes a similar feeling by sense of smell, touch, or vision.
 As such, human feces are regarded as something to be avoided diligently: expelled in private and disposed of immediately and without a trace.
 It often is considered an unacceptable topic in polite conversation and its mere mention may cause offence in certain contexts.

 An example of repulsion by feces from the ancient world is found in the writings called Deuteronomy used by Jews and Christians:

 Designate a place outside the camp where you can go to relieve yourself.
 As part of your equipment have something to dig with, and when you relieve yourself, dig a hole and cover up your excrement.
 For the LORD your God moves about in your camp to protect you and to deliver your enemies to you.
 Your camp must be holy, so that he will not see among you anything indecent and turn away from you.

 Evolution can explain this disgust since feces are a significant disease vector, carrying many kinds of microorganisms that can sicken humans, including E. coli.

 Anal cleansing

 People from different cultures employ a variety of personal cleansing practices after defecation.
 The anus and buttocks may be either washed with liquids or wiped with toilet paper or other solid materials.
 In many Muslim, Hindu and Sikh cultures, as well as Southeast Asia and Southern Europe, water is usually used for anal cleansing using a jet, as with a bidet, or most commonly, splashed and washed with the hand.
 In other cultures (such as many Western countries), cleaning after defecation is generally done with toilet paper only.

 Terminology and other terms used

 There are many synonyms in informal registers for human feces.
 Many are euphemistic, colloquial, or both; some are profane (such as shit), whereas most belong chiefly to child-directed speech (such as poo or poop) or to crude humor (such as turd).
 An example of an euphemistic term for feces is number two.

-Human feces together with human urine are collectively referred to as human waste or human excreta.